-As can be seen in Table 5.1 examination according to ISO/IEC 17020 is to a large extent performed on entities such as complex items, processes and installations which can be expected to exhibit a larger degree of uniqueness than do e.g. materials, gases and well defined objects.
-As a consequence, it is significantly costlier to estimate a measurement uncertainty valid for the individual case.
+As can be seen in Table 5.1 examination according to ISO/IEC 17020 is largely performed on entities such as complex items, processes and installations which can be expected to exhibit a larger degree of uniqueness than do e.g. materials, gases and well defined objects.
+Consequently, it is significantly costlier to estimate a measurement uncertainty valid for the individual case.
 Further, examination is often taking place outdoors and under less controlled conditions than typically achieved in laboratories.
-Note also that a test result is usually the final outcome, whereas an examination result is just one bit of information with a bearing on the outcome of the inspection.
-As a consequence, the measurement uncertainty connected to the individual examination yields limited information on the validity of the inspection outcome.
+Note also that a test result is usually the outcome, whereas an examination result is just one bit of information with a bearing on the outcome of the inspection.
+Therefore, the measurement uncertainty connected to the individual examination yields limited information on the validity of the inspection outcome.